ArjunJadeja/Something/GUIDELINES.md

 - No mistake is too small or too "obvious" to contribute
 - Your recent learnings as a beginner are valuable for other newcomers
-- Mistakes from experienced developers can help others learn about complex scenarios
+- Mistakes and learnings from experienced developers can help others understand complex scenarios

 Thank you for contributing!